 When BBIFF is separated into BBIFF-C and BBIFF-U, these user plane packets are captured at the BBIFF-U. In order to enable the BBIFF-U to do that function, the BBIFF-C triggers the BBIFF-U over the LI_T3 interface.

-If the ActivateTask message specified in clause 7.10.3.2.2 includes an APN or a DNN, the BBIFF-C triggers the BBIFF-U over the LI_T3 interface only if the APN (for S8HR) or the DNN (for N9HR) used for the IMS-based service matches the one included in the received ActivateTask message.
+The trigger sent from the BBIFF-C to the BBIFF-U shall contain the information necessary to isolate the identified N9HR or S8HR signaling flows.
+The BBIFF-C shall send a trigger each time the BBIFF-C detects that a new N9HR or S8HR flow has been established as described in clauses 7.10.3.5.2 and 7.10.3.5.3.

-The BBIFF-U delivers the user plane from the IMS signalling channel over the LI_X3_LITE-S interface to the LMISF-IRI.
+The BBIFF-U delivers the user plane from the IMS signaling channel over the LI_X3_LITE-S interface to the LMISF-IRI.

 7.10.3.5.2 N9HR LI

-When the BBIFF-C present in the SMF detects that a PDU session is established with IMS signalling related QoS Flow for an inbound roaming UE with home-routed roaming, it shall send an activation message to the BBIFF-U present in the UPF over the LI_T3 interface with the associated QFI value.
+When the BBIFF-C present in the SMF detects that a PDU session with an IMS signaling related QoS Flow is for an inbound roaming UE with home-routed roaming (referenced in this clause as an N9HR session), it shall send a trigger to the BBIFF-U present in the UPF over the LI_T3 interface as described in clause 5.2.5 with the additional details shown in table 7.10.3.5.2-1.

-If the ActivateTask message specified in clause 7.10.3.2.2 includes a DNN, the BBIFF-C shall send the activation message to the BBIFF-U only if the DNN used for the PDU session matches the one included in the received ActivateTask message.

-The exact point at which the trigger is sent is left to the implementation (preferably, when the SMF receives the N4: PFCP Session Establishment/Modification Response from the UPF, see TS 29.244 [15] clauses 6.3.2 and 6.3.3), however, the BBIFF-C can send the trigger only when the following conditions are met:
+The exact point at which the trigger is sent is left to the implementation (preferably, when the SMF receives the N4: PFCP Session Establishment/Modification Response from the UPF, see TS 29.244 [15] clauses 6.3.2 and 6.3.3), however, the following criteria shall be used to determine an N9HR session has been established:

-- ActivateTask with target identity "HR" and "IMSSignalling" is received with X3 being included in the delivery type.

-- If the received ActivateTask includes a DNN, the DNN used for the PDU session matches the one included in the ActivateTask.
-If the received ActivateTask doesn’t include any DNN, the MCC + MNC of the Operator Identifier field of the DNN is different from the MCC+MNC configured in the SMF - see TS 29.502[16] clause 6.1.6.2.2 and 23.203 [19] clause 9.1.2.

-- The Network Identifier field of DNN contains "IMS" (IMS services) - see GSMA IR.88 [67].
+:

+- Then conditions for generating xIRI messages out of the BBIFF-C (see clause 7.10.3.3.1) are met

+AND

-- The 5QI value associated with the QoS Flow is 5 – see GSMA NG.114 [68].
+The 5QI value associated with the QoS Flow is 5 – see GSMA NG.114 [68].